ITSM for high-velocity teams

 - Personnel and documentation requirements

 The key to a successful ITSCM planning phase is documenting and templatizing the resulting plan to make it clear and repeatable.
+Having assets such as an incident response playbook or other runbooks can be a source of truth and organization to responders during a high-stakes scenario.

 Who’s responsible in case of disaster?
 Who’s responsible for maintaining and updating plans, processes, and documentation?
 ITSCM should always have a clear sense of roles and responsibilities not only for disasters themselves, but for ongoing monitoring and improvement.
+Using Jira Service Management, responders can tag the appropriate party or person on issues to ensure responsibilities are properly delegated and to facilitate cross-functional collaboration.

 At Atlassian, part of our approach is to have regular disaster recovery meetings with our site reliability engineers and our risk and compliance team.
 They discuss gaps in disaster recovery and identify where additional plans, improvements, assessments, or changes need to be made.